artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 >[!NOTE]
 >
->The `interact` call from the client has `events`, but in Platform event forwarding you need `event`.
-This is because Platform event forwarding inspects each event individually, and not as a batch of multiple events as shown on the client.
+>The `interact` call from the client has `events`, but for event forwarding you need `event`.
+This is because event forwarding inspects each event individually, and not as a batch of multiple events as shown on the client.